A101-Node-js-TypeScript-Bootcamp/a101-bootcamp-odev2-bekiryavuz/README.md

 # Using Git (recommended)

 * Clone the project from github.
-Change "myproject" to your project name.

 ```
 $ git clone https://github.com/A101-Node-js-TypeScript-Bootcamp/a101-bootcamp-odev2-bekiryavuz.git